Alan Reeve

-Alan Reeve (born 1948) is an English murderer released from Broadmoor Hospital in 1998.
+Alan Patrick Reeve (born 1948) is an English murderer released from Broadmoor Hospital in 1998.
 He battered a 15-year-old boy to death and later strangled a fellow prisoner at Broadmoor.
 After escaping to Amsterdam, he killed a police officer in a gunfight and was imprisoned in the Netherlands for ten years.
 He then lived in the Republic of Ireland before being extradited back to the United Kingdom.

 Early life

 Reeve's father was a military prison officer and the family moved between postings in Cyprus, Tripoli and West Germany.
 He came to the notice of the police at a young age, committing crimes such as theft and attempted robbery.
 At the age of 15, he escaped from borstal and killed the 15-year-old Roger Jackson by hitting and stabbing him.
 He hid the body in Castle Park, Colchester and then sent three postcards to Jackson's parents, writing on them "DOA" (dead on arrival).
 After the body was found, Reeve was convicted of murder and sent to Broadmoor secure psychiatric hospital in 1964, with no time limit on his sentence.